 Master student: 7.5 ECTS

-At the presentation of the new EU Commission, the president-elect Ursula von der Leyen said: Democracy is more than voting in elections every 5 years.
+According to the president of the EU Commission Ursula von der Leyen: Democracy is more than voting in elections every 5 years.
 It is about having your voice heard and being able to participate in the way society is built.

 This course explores whether and how it is possible for citizens to get their voice heard and participate in society via democratic innovations, i.e. methods of engaging civil society in decision-making processes in between elections.
 It is about the methodology of translating democratic theory into practice or institutionalizing normative commitments.

 Throughout the course, the students will work with democratic theories and methods and the latter’s application on both different levels (from local to international) and in different parts of the political decision-making process (from opinion formation to implementation).
-This includes, among other things, theories of deliberative, republican, and radical democracy and methods such as participatory budgeting (applied to let citizens prioritize public spending in Brazil), citizens’ assembly (applied in the process of legalizing abortion in Ireland and mentioned in the Danish climate law), consensus conferences (applied in the legislation on gene technology in Denmark) etc. – for more examples see http://actioncatalogue.eu/search or https://participedia.net/
+This includes, among other things, theories of deliberative, participatory, and radical democracy and methods such as participatory budgeting (applied to let citizens prioritize public spending in Brazil), citizens’ assembly (applied to engage citizens in the green transition in Denmark and in the process of legalizing abortion in Ireland), consensus conferences (applied in the legislation on gene technology in Denmark) etc. – for more examples see http://actioncatalogue.eu/search or https://participedia.net/

 The aim of the course is to enable the students to critically assess, design, and apply engaging and innovative democratic decision-making processes based on an in-depth conceptual understanding of democracy.

 Students will gain a deeper knowledge of:

 - The main cases of democratic innovation at different levels and parts of the political decision-making process